milindahuja/star-wars-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.3.

+## Clone

+CLone the project and run `yarn install` to install all teh dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.